zyedidia/eget/README.md

 Application Options:
   -t, --tag=           tagged release to use instead of latest
-      --to=            move to given location after extracting -s, --system=        target system to download for (use "all" for all choices) -f, --file=          file name to extract
+      --pre-release    include pre-releases when fetching the latest version --to=            move to given location after extracting -s, --system=        target system to download for (use "all" for all choices) -f, --file=          file name to extract